Critical Thinking and Study Skills

 Have a new Text Structure worksheet, compliments of Shmoop.
 You'll want to use it right about...

 Popular with those trying to persuade us, the problem-solution text is just like it sounds: it defines a problem and then proposes one or more solutions.
 Greenhouse gases?
 Yep, those are a problem.
 Tightening emissions regulations?
 Sounds like a solution to us.

 Problem and Solution texts aren't all that common in, say, literature, unless we're speaking metaphorically.
 If we were pushed, we could probably make an argument that Les Miserables is a problem and solution text explaining that tyranny is a problem and rebellion is the solution, but that's a stretch.

 In informational text, the problem and solution structure is popular with the sciences (both "regular" and political science), but not much with ancient history or math.
 Much of modern science, after all, is geared toward solving major world crises.
-In that sense, tons of science-related informational text is problem and solution oriented, like "How to Eradicate Malaria in Developing Countries."
+In that sense, tons of science-related informational texts are problem and solution oriented, like "How to Eradicate Malaria in Developing Countries."